aritchie05/EcoFarmingTracker/README.md

 This project is a migrated version of the original [Eco Farming Tool](https://github.com/aritchie05/eco-farming-tool/).
 That project was a Java web app that used Spring Boot with Thymeleaf for UI rendering.
 I took that down because the hosting service I was using (Heroku) got rid of their free tier.
 So I rewrote this using Angular 19, so I could host it for free using [Vercel](https://vercel.com) (shoutout to them, they are amazing).

+## Usage

+Add a field with the big plus button.
+Name it if you want.
+Select the crop you are planting.
+When you have planted the field in game, press the Plant button.
+Now you will see the plant time, as well as the time to harvest at full maturity.

+When you have harvested the field, click the Harvest button.
+This will clear the times for crops that don't automatically regrow.
+For crops that do regrow (like Huckleberries), clicking Harvest will recalculate the growth time and display a new harvest time.

+Clicking Replant will calculate the new times assuming you dug up the entire field and replanted it.
+Do not do this for auto regrowing crops if you only harvested them, just click Harvest.

+### Settings

+Click the Settings cog icon in the top right.
+Change the Growth Time Multiplier if your server has modified plant growth times, and the values will automatically be reflected in the app.
+Note that plant/harvest times that are already saved will not be recalculated, you will need to Replant or Harvest for that.
+This is intentional.

 ## Angular Details

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.